SA-Best: 2018 South Australian election

 The party failed to secure any lower house seats, although there was a close contest in the historically safe Liberal seat of Heysen.
 Xenophon unsuccessfully contested Hartley and although he came second on the primary vote ahead of Labor's Grace Portolesi by 202 votes, the preference distribution of the eliminated fourth-placed Greens candidate turned Xenophon's 99-vote lead over Portolesi into a 357-vote deficit.
 Third-placed Xenophon was therefore eliminated, with Hartley reverting to the traditional Liberal vs Labor contest.
 The party came second on primary votes in ten seats; the strongest results were in Chaffey, Finniss, and Hartley, where the party received over 25%.

 In the upper house, SA-Best received 19.3% of the voted, securing two seats, with the election of Connie Bonaros and Frank Pangallo.

 2022 South Australian election

 At the 2022 South Australian election, SA-Best had one lower house candidate (in the seat of Giles), and two upper house candidates.
 The party received approximately 1.1% of the upper house vote, and no candidates were elected.

-Upper house members are elected for eight-year terms, so Bonaros and Pangallo’s terms expire in 2026.
+Upper house members are elected for eight-year terms; as such, Bonaros and Pangallo’s terms will expire in 2026.

+In December 2023, Frank Pangallo left the SA-Best party.